balanced/balanced-docs/overview/rev1/guides/quickstart/payouts.rst

 Checkpoint
 -----------

-Up to this point you should have:
+You should understand how to do following:

+.. cssclass:: list-noindent list-style-none

-- ✓ Created a ``Credit``
+  - ✓ Create a ``Credit``
-- ✓ Created several ``Credits`` to a split payment to multiple recipient bank accounts
+  - ✓ Create several ``Credits`` to a split payment to multiple recipient bank accounts

 Ensure you have met these points before proceeding.